This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Our Netflix knife-cut noodle lady video

-Cho Yoonsun’s story
+Cho Yonsoon’s story

-As told on Netflix’s Street Food: Asia programme, Cho Yoonsun first learned to make knife-cut noodles (Gohyang Kalguksu) from her mother.
 She spent most of her life bringing up her family but then her husband got the family into some financial difficulties.
-To help pay off debts, Cho Yoonsun took a job working on her in-laws blood sausage stall at Gwangjang Market.

-At first, the other traders at Gwangjang Market did not take kindly to this and made her life very difficult, including putting rubbish in front of her stall every day to make it look dirty.
+At first, the other traders at Seoul’s Gwangjang Market did not take kindly to this and made her life very difficult, including putting rubbish in front of her stall every day to make it look dirty.

 Cho perfected her culinary art over the years and the stall became very popular with locals (and now more so since she was featured on Netflix’s Street Food: Asia Seoul edition).

-Cho Yonsoon isn’t just famous because of her appearance on episode 6 of Street Food Asia – her food is just oh so delicious and she is warm and welcoming to all her guests, both local and from afar.
+Cho Yonsoon isn’t just famous because of her appearance on episode 6 of Netflix: Street Food Asia – her food is just oh so delicious and she is warm and welcoming to all her guests, both local and from afar.

 When to visit Gwangjang Market